 Henry Knox and Alexander Hamilton formed a close, lifetime friendship during the American Revolution.

 But during the Siege of Yorktown, Alexander Hamilton nearly got his friend Knox killed.
-He was fortunate that Knox was so good natured he forgave him.
+He was fortunate that Knox was good natured enough to forgive him.

-Hamilton, younger and smaller than Knox, had served as Washington’s chief aide, drafting letters and orders for the commander-in-chief.
+Hamilton was about six years younger and much smaller than Knox.
+He had served as Washington’s chief aide, drafting his letters and orders.
 He had a thirst for glory and an impulsiveness that sometimes caused him to take unnecessary risks.
 John Adams called him ‘conceited’ and a ‘puppy.’

 Henry Knox, on the other hand, was far more prudent.
 And according to the French officer, the Marquis de Chastellux, he had a buoyant disposition.
 “He was ‘ingenious and true; it is impossible to know him without esteeming and loving him,” wrote Chastellux.